pbeukema/LabHacks/readme.md

 * You can search the literature with [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/) & [Google-scholar](https://scholar.google.com).
 Now is a good time to make your own google scholar account if you don't have one.
 Also, stay on top of your favorite authors' publications with [Google-scholar's alerts](https://scholar.google.com/scholar_alerts?view_op=list_alerts&hl=en)!

 * You will need a citation manager early on, [PaperPile](https://paperpile.com) is a good one that is well integrated with Pubmed
+## Grant writing
+* Be aware of what people have currently received funding for in your field.
+To do so make use of [nih reporter]https://projectreporter.nih.gov/reporter.cfm

 ## Twitter is a great resource for identifying new papers, events, tips etc.
 * [@tdverstynen](https://twitter.com/tdverstynen)  cognitive neuroscience, imaging (DSI/fMRI)